What do you need to know as a beginner in Forex trading?

 Keep a journal

 A trading journal is an absolute must.
-When you are entering into Forex for the first time, your goal is to learn as much as possible.
+When you are entering Forex for the first time, your goal is to learn as much as possible.
 You can only do this by keeping track of your thinking, actions, and mistakes.

 Psychology is one of the most important factors in Forex trading.
 You'll be tempted to treat the market like a slot machine at times and just go for broke.
 Learn how to manage those urges, and you can stay in it for the long term.